-- 1. The district will notify the student's parents in writing within seven days of the triggering absence; - 2.
-The student will follow the district's plan for absence intervention; and - 3.
-The student and family may be referred to community resources.
+- 1. The district will notify the student's parents in writing within 7 days of the triggering absence; - 2.
+The student will follow the district's policy for addressing excessive absences; and - 3.
+The district may refer the student and family to community resources as appropriate.